tangym27/TangyBahanna/README.md

 Hanna Yang

 ## currently on v1
 After the explorer steps on a stepping stone, it will be replaced by a "+".
+This allows for the path the exploere takes to be seen.

 ## statement of problem
 what is the Boolean value of the statement “it is possible to get from the starting